-Though at a glance these figures seem high - particularly with 26.5% of respondents expecting to find real fur within faux fur - just 3.4% of respondents selected all six options, which is ultimately the only correct answer.

-It is clear that consumer education in this area is lacking, but equally this may be down to limited industry transparency.
+Though at a glance these figures seem high, just 3.4% of respondents selected all six options, which is ultimately the only correct answer.
+It is clear that consumer education in this area is lacking, but equally this may be down to limited industry transparency and regulation.